sindresorhus/spdx-license-list/readme.md

 The lists of licenses are two JSON files and can be used wherever.

--	[spdx.json](spdx.json) contains just license metadata, license content can be found in licenses folder with the same name.
+-	[spdx.json](spdx.json) contains just license metadata, license content can be found in `licenses` folder with the same name.
--	[spdx-full.json](spdx-full.json) contains also full license content.
+-	[spdx-full.json](spdx-full.json) includes the license text too.

 *Using SPDX License List version 1.20.*